kovidgoyal/calibre/src/calibre/ebooks/mobi/tbs_periodicals.rst

 Reverse engineering the trailing byte sequences for hierarchical periodicals
 ===============================================================================

 In the following, *vwi* means variable width integer and *fvwi* means a vwi whose lowest four bits are used as a flag.
+All the following information/inferences are from examining the output of kindlegen on a sample periodical.
+Given the general level of Amazon's incompetence, there are no guarantees that this information is the *best/most complete* way to do TBS indexing.

 Opening record
 ----------------